goschtl/zope/zope-story-website/trunk/src/who_is_zope.rst

    Hundreds of companies and thousands of developers participate in the Zope Community.
-A liberal BSD-style license called ZPL enables the Zope Framework projects to freely intermingle code and ideas.
+A liberal BSD-style license called ZPL enables the Zope Toolkit projects to freely intermingle code and ideas.

    .. rubric:: Zope Community Links

-   + Zope Framework
+   + Zope Toolkit
    + `Plone`_
    + `Grok Community`_
    + Repoze